MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-powerbi-report-dataset-components.md

 ## General limitations and restrictions

+* The **Power BI Extensions (Preview)** system solution must be installed.
+It is installed in new environments by default.
+Existing environments must install it manually from PPAC before importing solutions and creating Power BI components.
+To install the extension, go to the [Power Platform admin center](https://aka.ms/powerbi_extension).
 * Connection references to Power BI data sources are not supported.
 * Only datasets created with the enhanced dataset model are supported.
 Paginated reports are not supported.
 * The Power BI dataset parameter types "Any" and "Binary" are not supported in the Power BI integration with Power Apps solutions.
 * Sharing Power BI reports and datasets can only be done from Power BI (sharing the model driven app does not share the embedded report).
 * Recovery from workspace deletion is not supported.
 Once the dedicated environment workspace has been deleted, you will not be able to add/import any Power BI component to the Power Apps environment.
-* The **Power BI Extensions (Preview)** system solution must be installed.
-It is installed in new environments by default.
-Existing environments must install it manually from PPAC before importing solutions and creating Power BI components.
-For more information see [Add link to how to install D365].
 * Power Apps Application IDs are not supported during public preview.
 * The Power Apps environment and the Power BI workspaces all need to be in the same geography.
 For more information, see [Considerations working with the Power Apps/Power BI integration](/power-bi/collaborate-share/power-apps-power-bi-integration-considerations).
 * Environment life cycle operations are not supported during public preview.
 For more information, see [Considerations working with the Power Apps/Power BI integration](/power-bi/collaborate-share/power-apps-power-bi-integration-considerations).